 LESSON LEARNED: Encourage clusters of activity, especially tied to research institutions.

 Encouraging geographic clusters of activity worked well for Kernza.
-It creates a peer group of farmers that can support each other with information and potentially equipment, and facilitates efficient supply chains.
-For example, it might allow grain to be aggregated and processed together, or reduce shipping costs when farmers are clustered geographically nearby to a processor.
+Clustering can create a peer group of farmers who can support each other with information and potentially equipment, and facilitates efficient supply chains.
+For example, it might allow grain to be aggregated and processed together, or reduce shipping costs when farmers are clustered near a processor.
 GLBW has observed that farmers were often most successful when they had close ties to research institutions, which facilitated access to improved seed, connections with individuals that can answer questions, consistent updates on best management practices, and feeling part of a community moving this work forward.